 Testing the PFD on a Newborn Baby

-Within weeks we were imagining rafting the Rogue River with our newborn.
-So we tried it on her.
-She was probably just over 9 lbs at the time and 22 inches long.
+Within weeks of our baby being born we tried the PFD on her, curious to see how it fit.
+At the time she was just over 9 lbs at the time and 22 inches long.
 We were surprised how well the PFD fit her (see the photo above).
 That being said, our daughter was not a fan of the vest since it minimized her ability to move her head.

 Testing the Life Jacket on a Three-Month-Old

-The loop made it easy to grab her, however we did not like the entrapment potential of the loop.
-We are discussing cutting it off before using it on a rafting trip.
-It works fine to grab the PFD by a shoulder strap as is done with adults.
-We also noted that there is so much flotation on the front of the vest that it was not possible for her to sit while wearing the vest.
+We noted that there is so much flotation on the front of the vest that it was not possible for her to sit while wearing the vest.

 Water Testing the Life Jacket

-When she was a little over 5 months old (14.5 lbs and 27.5 inches) we moved to a new place with a bath tub!
-Within days we realized she loves floating around on her back in her vest.
+When she was a little over 5 months old (14.5 lbs and 27.5 inches) we moved started testing the vest in our bath tub.
+Within days we realized she loves floating around on her back in her vest (as she got older she didn’t like floating on her back nearly as much).
 She was stable on her back and it was difficult to get her to roll onto her side.
-We tried having her on her stomach and the vest didn’t right her to her back effectively but we were in a shallow bath tub so we feel a test in deeper water is necessary.

 It was awkward for her to try to stand since the front flotation going down to her mid-thigh.
 She still couldn’t sit with it on.
 Our daughter also did not like being placed on her stomach in the vest and she usually likes tummy time.
 After the float test, I would trust our baby’s life in that vest and she’d be happy floating in the vest for a long time.
 However, I’m not sure how long there would be smiles while in the vest outside of the water.